benpocalypse/Markerator/README.md

                  Examples: true, false
 -pt|--postsTitle Optional with default 'Posts'.
 The title that the posts
                  section should use.
-Examples: News, Updates, Blog -f|--favicon     Optional with default 'False'.
+Examples: News, Updates, Blog -rss|-rssFeed    Optional with default 'False'.
+Whether or not to generate Rss feeds from your posts/news/blog pages.
+Examples: true, false -f|--favicon     Optional with default 'False'.
 Whether or not the site should use a favicon.ico file in the /input/images directory.
                  Examples: true, false
+-op|--otherPages Optional with default
+                 'System.Collections.Generic.List`1[System.String]'.
+Additional
+                 pages that should be linked from the navigation bar, provided as a comma separated list of .md files.
+Examples:
--c|--css         Optional with default ''.
-Inlude custom CSS file that will
-                 theme the generated site.
+                 About.md,Contact.mdMultiple values can be used by joining them with any of the following separators: ; , -c|--css         Optional with default ''.
+Inlude a custom CSS file that will theme the generated site.
 Examples: LightTheme.css,
                  DarkTheme.css

 ```

 ## Examples